busymachines-labs/busylabs-2018/lab_06/README.md

 You can use `cats.effect.IO` as an alternative to `Future`, but it can work as such with quite a lot of manual scheduling, but `monix.eval.Task` is a better fit because it was designed and optimized for concurrency and parallelism.
 All three effects are available through a `busymachines.effects._` import.
 And `Task` is easily convertable to a future through a `task.runAsync()`, or `task.asFutureUnsafe()`(available only w/ the `busymachines.effects._` import)

+## Conclusion

+Basically, for most of our applications we will need only 3 effects:
+- `Option` — used to model absence of value
+- `Result/Try` — used to model "failure"
+- `Task` (with the ocasional transforming it to a future if there's legacy code involved) — used to suspend side-effects and handle concurrency

 ## What is to be done?

 Take inspiration from lab_02, and lab_05 and create an interface that can support the following things: